The Buddy Deane Show: Synopsis

 Owing to Deane's mid-South roots and work history, he featured many performers from the ranks of country and western music (e.g., Skeeter Davis, singing "The End of the World" and Brenda Lee singing "Sweet Nothin's"), who then achieved cross-over hits among rock and roll fans.
 Deane also played songs that other disc jockeys, including Dick Clark, refused to present to mostly white teen TV audiences because the acts sounded "too black" (e.g. "Do You Love Me" by The Contours, or "Hide and Go Seek" by Bunker Hill).
-With an ear for music seasoned by many more years as a disc jockey than Clark, Deane also brought to his audience a wider array of white musical acts than were seen on American Bandstand.
-For example, Carole King appeared on the show playing her single "It Might as Well Rain Until September", nearly a decade before she burst to popularity with her landmark 1970 album, Tapestry.
-Deane also presented British artist Helen Shapiro, who sang her Baltimore hit, "Tell Me What He Said," at about the time that she was touring England with The Beatles as one of her support acts.
+With an ear for music seasoned by many more years as a disc jockey than Clark, Deane brought to his audience a wider array of white musical acts than were seen on American Bandstand.
+For example, Carole King appeared on the show playing her single "It Might as Well Rain Until September", nearly a decade before she achieved popularity with her 1970 album Tapestry.
+Deane also presented British artist Helen Shapiro, who sang her Baltimore hit "Tell Me What He Said" at about the time that she was touring England with The Beatles as one of her supporting acts.

 Deane organized and disc-jockeyed dances in public venues across the WJZ-TV broadcast area, including much of central Maryland, Delaware, and southern Pennsylvania where tens of thousands of teenagers were exposed to live recording artists and TV personalities.
 In several instances, the show went on location to the Milford Mill swim club on the westside of suburban Baltimore County.
 Almost all dancers wore swim wear and beach attire, with music provided by WJZ-TV.
-As well, a show was broadcast from a local farm in Westminster, Maryland.
-Participants dressed in "country" style, and danced to country and western music as well as pop.
-Several local art contests were also held on the show, with viewers submitting their own art work.
-Deane also held dances at various Maryland American Legion posts and National Guard armories which were not taped or broadcast on television.
+One show was even broadcast from a local farm in Westminster, Maryland.
+Participants dressed in "country" style and danced to country and western music as well as pop.
+Several local art contests were held on the show, with viewers submitting their own art work.
+Deane held dances at various Maryland American Legion posts and National Guard armories, which were not taped or broadcast on television.

-"Buddy" Deane was a broadcaster for more than 50 years, beginning his career in Little Rock, Arkansas, then moving to the Memphis, Tennessee market, before moving on to Baltimore, where he worked at WITH radio.
-He was one of the first disc jockeys in the area to regularly feature rock and roll.
-Deane died in Pine Bluff, Arkansas on July 16, 2003, after suffering a stroke.
+"Buddy" Deane was a broadcaster for more than 50 years, beginning his career in Little Rock, Arkansas, moving to the Memphis, Tennessee market, and moving to Baltimore, where he worked at WITH radio.
+He was one of the early disc jockeys in the area to regularly feature rock and roll.
+Deane died in Pine Bluff, Arkansas on July 16, 2003 after suffering a stroke.
 He was 78.